Geese cheering for their university team

 Stakes are always high in tug-of-war, pool or no pool

-• Show Community Spirit: A big part of showing off that famed school spirit is giving back to the community.
-It’s a great way for students to remember that they’re part of something bigger and to help others at the same time.
-Service events are ideal, as everyone can do their part for a valuable cause.
+Giving back to the community is a big part of showing off that famed school spirit.
+It’s an excellent way for students to remember that they’re part of something bigger and to help others simultaneously.
+Service events are ideal; everyone can do their part for a valuable cause.
 Consider helping charity organizations or hosting a charity run.

-• Decade Day: There’s a reason this is such a popular spirit week event!
+There's a reason this is such a popular spirit week event!
 Assign each class a different decade on a specific day of spirit week and encourage everyone to dress up in something far out or totally tubular.
-Some folks just love to get a little goofy.
-And honestly, who isn’t here for the moment they can finally rock some shoulder pads and acid-washed jeans—or a poodle skirt and a cute cardigan?
+Some folks love to get a little goofy.
+And honestly, who isn't here for the moment when they can finally rock some shoulder pads and acid-washed jeans-or a poodle skirt and a cute cardigan?

 Turn the groovy up all the way, pls